spollard/josh-works.github.io/_pages/golden.md

 But like I've said before - I'd be a terrible politician.

-(For a frame of reference, the flier's I've been passing out are not normal.
+(For a frame of reference, the fliers I've been passing out are not normal.
 One person who looked at it said "I can't tell if this is a joke or not, but you should never let a voter see this.")

 All I can promise is that, per the style of everything else I do, I'll write about it on here a lot, and explain my reasoning for various decisions.
 I suspect that in most cases, my answer will be some variation of "I don't think this is an appropriate domain for government to be involved."